top of page

 Purpose: Opens the primary lymph channels that drain from the face, allowing fluid to move freely.

-These are not instant results, but subtle changes that unfold over time, aligning beauty with patience and ritual.
+These are not instant results, but subtle changes that unfold over time.
+This aligns beauty with patience and ritual.

 Step 3: Jawline and Chin — Easing Tension